 (a) regional, local, urban and other public authorities;

 (b) economic and social partners;

-(c) relevant bodies representing civil society, such as environmental partners, non-governmental organisations, and bodies responsible for promoting social inclusion, fundamental rights, rights of persons with disabilities, gender equality and non-discrimination.
+(c) relevant bodies representing civil society, such as environmental partners, non-governmental organisations, and bodies responsible for promoting social inclusion, fundamental rights, rights of persons with disabilities, gender equality and non-discrimination;

-(c) research institutions and universities, where appropriate.
+(d) research institutions and universities, where appropriate.

 2. The partnership established under paragraph 1 shall operate in accordance with the multi-level governance principle and a bottom-up approach.
-The Member State shall involve those partners in the preparation of Partnership Agreements and throughout the preparation , implementation and evaluation of programmes including through participation in monitoring committees in accordance with Article 39.
+The Member State shall involve partners referred to in paragraph 1 in the preparation of the Partnership Agreement and throughout the preparation , implementation and evaluation of programmes, including through participation in monitoring committees in accordance with Article 39.

 In that context, Member States shall, where relevant, allocate an appropriate percentage of the resources coming from the Funds for the administrative capacity building of social partners and civil society organisations.

-For Interreg programmes, the Partnership shall include partners from all participating Member States.
+3. For Interreg programmes, the partnership shall include partners from all participating Member States.

-3. The organisation and implementation of partnership shall be carried out in accordance with Commission Delegated Regulation (EU) No 240/20143.
+4. The organisation and implementation of partnership shall be carried out in accordance with the European code of conduct established by Delegated Regulation (EU) No 240/2014.

-4. At least once a year, the Commission shall consult organisations which represent partners at Union level on the implementation of programmes, and shall report to the European Parliament and Council on the outcome.
+5. At least once a year, the Commission shall consult organisations which represent partners at Union level on the implementation of programmes, and shall report to the European Parliament and Council on the outcome.